What is Asthma? Causes, Symptoms, and Treatment

 What is Asthma?

 - What is asthma?
 Asthma is a lung disease caused by inflammation (swelling) that leads to wheezing, shortness of breath, chest tightness, and coughing.

 What Happens During an Asthma Attack?

 - Swelling reduces the amount of air that can pass through the airways and leads to a high-pitched, wheezing sound.

-Asthma attacks can become life-threatening if the airflow in the lungs becomes severely blocked.
+- Asthma attacks can become life-threatening if the airflow in the lungs becomes severely blocked.

 What Causes Asthma?